chef/chef-web-docs/layouts/shortcodes/resources_common_compile_begin.md

 before the resource collection is built to ensure that it is available to other resources later on.

-The best approach to this problem is to use `unified mode` which eliminates the compile time and converge time distinction, while allowing notifications to work correctly.
+The best approach to this problem is to use [`unified mode`](/unified_mode/), which eliminates the compile time and converge time distinction while allowing notifications to work correctly.

 **Resources that are forced to compile time by default**